anton-k/handle-pattern-servant-app/README.md

 And separation is on package level.
 Implementation is defined in the executable `app` and interfaces are declared in the library `src`.

-This way we can faciliate top-down approach and work in terms of interfaces that are yet to be implemented.
+This way we can facilitate top-down approach and work in terms of interfaces that are yet to be implemented.
 So if we zoom in building of the library:

 ```haskell